PE

 -

-Extracurricular activities
+Extracurricular Activities:

 - Y3 Basketball club

-- Y4 Football club
+- Y4 and Y5 Football clubs

-- Y6 Basketball
+- Y6 Basketball club

-- Y5&Y6 GT Mlti-sports club
+- Y5 & Y6 GT Multi-sports club

 - Swimming booster club